Medical social work: United States

 The Massachusetts General Hospital was the first American hospital to have professional social workers on site, in the early 1900s.
-Garnet Pelton, Ida Maud Cannon and Dr. Richard Clarke Cabot were the central figures of the hospital social work.
-Clarke credited his approach as similar to that of Anne Cummins in London.
+Garnet I. Pelton, Ida Maud Cannon and Dr. Richard Clarke Cabot were the central figures of the hospital social work.
+Clarke credited his approach as similar to that of Anne Cummins in London, and noted that the active efforts to combat preventable diseases emerged through the actions of social workers.
+The establishment of medical social work services in the United States is likewise attributed to the inspirational and insightful efforts of the Society for the Aftercare of the Insane in England, the reorganization of Lady Almoners' work by C.S.
+Loch and Colonel Montefiore, the visiting nurses who conducted the final medical tasks of the hospitals, and the social service training Dr. Charles P. Emerson provided to medical students at Johns Hopkins University.

 Cannon started specific training for medical social workers in 1912.
 The major duties carried out by medical social workers were case management, data collection, follow ups, care coordination, health education, financial assessment and discounting patient medical fees.
+Cabot and Cannon’s efforts to introduce medical social work as a profession were met by significant resistance from other health professionals and hospital administration, who disagreed on the need for social services and wanted to exert more control over the healthcare environment.
+This would launch an ongoing debate regarding the professionalization and legitimacy of medical social work in the US.